learnbyexample/cli-computing/cli_computing.md

 calculator  tictactoe
 ```

-You can use the `-1` option (`1` as in numeric one, not the alphabet `l` which does something else) to list the contents in a single column:
+You can use the `-1` option (`1` as in numeric one, not the letter `l` which does something else) to list the contents in a single column:

 ```bash
 $ ls -1 backups